|

 classic Grimoire “The Magus” by Francis

-Barrett, from which he is thought to have learned how to use Sigils,
+Barrett from which he is thought to have learned how to use Sigils,

 Talismans and Amulets.
-For his consulting

 room, Murrell used the front room of his cottage in which could be seen bunches